rotanov/fefu-mmorpg-protocol/README.md

 If there was not items in `inventory`/`slots` field in `putPlayer` request then corresponding fields in response MAY be omitted.

+## Enforce

+Testing stage only.

+This request tell server perform some player's action.

+### Request

+    action: "enforce"
+    enforcedAction: <object that represent any action of player>

+### Response

+    actionResult: <object that represent result of perfoming requested action>
+    result: one of: ok, badSid, badEnforcedAction

 ## Set Up Constants

 Testing stage only.